DevExpress/dotnet-eud/interface-elements-for-desktop/articles/pivot-table/data-presentation/pinned-(fixed)-columns.md

  ![](../../../images/win-pivot-fixed-pinned-columns.png)

- To pin or unpin a column, right-click the column's header and select the corresponding command:
+ To pin or unpin a column, right-click the column header and select the corresponding command:

  ![](../../../images/win-pivot-fixed-columns-pin-column.png)